starvagrant/spanish-practice/README.md

 The program requires a working python 3 interpreter.
 My personal machine is running python 3.6 and currently uses the cmd and unittest modules.
 Currently, the program requirss a word list that I'm not keeping in source control.
-The sample-words.txt file gives a few practice words.
+The countedwords.txt file gives a few practice words.
 Delete the commented lines and place it in a directory called **words/**